 Image credit: LHN Group

-Much like other British colonial buildings from the 1940s, Phoenix Park contains rows of semi-detached longhouses that sport a monochrome black-and-white look – think Wessex Estate and Beaulieu House.
+Much like other British colonial buildings from the 1940s, Phoenix Park contains semi-detached row houses that sport a monochrome black-and-white look – similar to that of Wessex Estate and Beaulieu House.

 Fast forward to the present day and you’ll discover that the complex is now home to offices, schools, and various shops.

-However, the original design of the buildings still remains and is not something you’d ordinarily find around Singapore.
-In fact, Singapore declared it a historical site in 2012 due to its cultural significance throughout the years.
+However, the buildings have kept their original structures and aren’t something you’d ordinarily find around Singapore.
+In fact, Singapore declared Phoenix Park a historical site in 2012 due to its cultural significance throughout the years.

-If you’re a keen explorer of lesser-known sites in Singapore, the park complex is open to the public, although entering the schools or office buildings is off limits.
-There are restaurants located within the park itself to wind down after your adventure too.
+If you’re a keen explorer of lesser-known sites in Singapore, you’ll be glad to know that the park complex is open to the public, although the schools and office buildings are off-limits.
+There are restaurants located within the park itself for you to wind down after exploring the area too.

-If you’re feeling peckish for some English food after learning about our colonial roots, Spruce is a European restaurant that will satisfy that craving.
-They’ve got a delicious brunch menu with burgers and cocktails, set against a scenic backdrop of lush greenery and wide-open spaces.
+Head to Spruce, a European restaurant, for a delicious brunch menu with burgers and cocktails, set against a scenic backdrop of lush greenery and wide-open spaces.

-You can also check out the German food stand, Bread, Beer, & Brez’n.
+You can also check out the German beer garden Bread, Beer, & Brez’n.
 From bratwursts to authentic German cakes and bread, this eatery will transport you to Germany without you having to leave your seat.

-And with retro aesthetics being all the rage now, take advantage of the historical buildings to achieve a natural #vintage filter for your photos.
+Take advantage of the historical buildings here to achieve a natural #vintage look for your photos.

-For those who are looking for a break from the concrete jungles and towering skyscrapers, Phoenix Park will appease both your curiosity and camera roll at the same time.
+For those looking for a break from the concrete jungle’s towering skyscrapers, Phoenix Park will appease both your curiosity and camera roll at the same time.